MohamedMMahfouz/enum_translatable/README.md

 order.status = "canceled in spanish"
 ````

-Make sure to add the locales you want to use, other wise you will have a method for each I18n locale which is unecessary
+Make sure to add the locales you want to use, other wise you will have a method for each I18n locale which is unnecessary
 ````ruby
 # in config/initializer/locale.rb
 I18n.available_locales = [:ar, :es, :en]